uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

 * relative path:
 	* a path that shows how to get from the current working directory to a specific location or file.
 	* For example `helpless/Desktop` is the relative path from the home directory to your Desktop directory, which if you are following us using Ubuntu, will be the file system directory that contains everything you see on your desktop.
+	* The `.` symbol refers to the working directory and the `..` symbol refers to the working directories parrent directory.

 **[root directory](http://en.wikipedia.org/wiki/Root_directory)**:
 * The first and top-most directory in the file system tree.